 |Title||Reducing deforestation and forest degradation through forest conservation in Cambodia|

-Project activities (emission reduction measures) : The project activities include forest conservation activities such as law enforcement and/or livelihood development projects, including agricultural improvement, eco-tourism development, marketing of non-timber forest products and formation/strengthening of community groups that lead to the reduction of emissions from deforestation and degradation.
+Project activities (emission reduction measures) : The project activities include forest conservation activities such as forest management and community livelihood development, including agricultural improvement, eco-tourism development, marketing of non-timber forest products and formation/strengthening of community groups that lead to the reduction of emissions from deforestation and degradation.

-Calculation of project net emissions : Project net emissions are estimated based on the result of monitoring of forest to non-forest classes (Option 1) and monitoring of forest to non-forest or another forest class (Option 2) within the project area, multiplied by the emission factors (including both above and below ground biomass) plus any displaced emissions within the displacement belt and GHG emissions due to the project activities inside the activity area.
-Displaced emissions are calculated as increases of emissions in the displacement belt compared to the reference emissions, i.e. those that would have occurred in the absence of the project.
+Calculation of project net emissions : Project net emissions are estimated based on the result of monitoring of forest to non-forest classes (Option 1) and monitoring of forest to non-forest or another forest class (Option 2) within the project area, multiplied by the emission factors (including both above and below ground biomass) plus any displaced emissions within the displacement belt and GHG emissions due to the project activities inside the project area and the activity area in line with Joint Crediting Mechanism Guidelines for Developing Proposed Methodology for Reducing Emissions from Deforestation and Forest Degradation, and the Role of Conservation, Sustainable Management of Forests and Enhancement of Forest Carbon Stocks in Developing Countries (REDD-plus), (methodology guidelines).
+Displaced emissions are calculated as increases of emissions in the displacement belt compared to the reference emissions.
 Use of fuel and fertilizers, for the implementation of the project activities, are included as GHG emissions sources, and will be monitored and accounted as project emissions.

 Calculation of project emission reductions to be credited : A default discount factor of 20%, as defined in the methodology guidelines, is applied to project emissions reductions to account for the risk of reversal.

 |Methodology Proponent||Conservation International and Mitsui & Co., Ltd.|